mbuesch/letmein/README.md

 If you find a security vulnerability, you deserve all the credit and feel free to have a good ROFLMAO over my broken design.
 I deserve all the blame and I have all the responsibility for fixing the problem.
 Therefore, I'd like to ask you to fully disclose the details of your valuable findings either in public in a Github issue or privately via mail to me.

+## TODO

+Ideas for future changes and improvements in `letmein`:

+- Currently all users that are configured on the server can access (knock-open) all resources that are configured on the server.
+It might be useful to restrict certain users to certain resources only.

 # License